Akuli/jou/doc/json.md

 in the same JSON object, as in `{"a":1,"a":2}`.
 Please don't do that.
-JSON is supposed to work consistently with many different programming languages, and almost all JSON parsers load JSON objects into a data structure that does not allow multiple values for the same key, e.g. Python's `dict`.
+JSON is supposed to work consistently with many different programming languages, and most JSON parsers load JSON objects into a data structure that does not allow multiple values for the same key, e.g. Python's `dict`.